yusrialsanaani/Tourist-Recommender-System/READme.md

   - Multiple classification algorithms in Scikit-learn Library for supervised learning.
   - Multiple algorithms in Surprise Library

-**Dataset Perpetration**
+## **Dataset Perpetration:**

-We scrapped the trip advisor website and then added modifications to it to get the desired dataset as per our requirements.
+The dataset used in the trainging was scrapped from the trip advisor website.
+Then, the dataset has been processed and modified to get the desired dataset as per our requirements.

 ## **Content Based Filtering (CBF)**

+The diagram below shows the design flow of CBF recommender system:

 ![image](https://user-images.githubusercontent.com/89004966/171489575-4b8a3a94-e3db-417e-a17a-696bb7e3f258.png)